-The first two humans were Adam and Eve.
+The first two people on earth were Adam and Eve.
 The whole human race has descended from them.
-(Paul, while preaching at Athens, said: "From one man he made all the nations, that they should inhabit the whole earth."
+(Paul, while preaching at Athens, said: 'From one man he made all the nations, that they should inhabit the whole earth.'
 Acts 17:26).